Multi-Source Position and Direction-of-Arrival Estimation Based on Euclidean Distance Matrices: Experimental Evaluation

 The $C$ discrete candidate TDOA estimates $\hat{n}_m^{}(1), \dots, \hat{n}_m^{}(C)$ between the $m$-th microphone and the reference microphone are determined from \eqref{eq: Batch GCC-PHAT} by using a peak-finding algorithm, which picks the $C$ highest local maxima.
 Each estimated TDOA is then fine-tuned using quadratic interpolation \cite{oppenheim2009discrete}.
 The continuous candidate TDOA estimates are then computed as $\hat{\tau}_{m}(c_m(q)) = \hat{n}_{m}(c_m(q))/(R f_s)$.

-For EDM-based position estimation, the optimal distance variable in \eqref{eq: hat{alpha}(q)} was first determined using a one-dimensional grid search, with a resolution of 1 cm and a maximum distance of 6 m (i.e., 601 grid points) and then fine-tuned with a quadratic interpolation. $C=3$ candidate TDOA estimates are considered per microphone pair, resulting in $Q = C^{M-1} = 243 $ total combinations.
+For EDM-based position estimation, the optimal distance variable in \eqref{eq: hat{alpha}(q)} was first determined using a one-dimensional grid search, with a resolution of 1 cm and a maximum distance of 6 m (i.e., \reb{$G_{\alpha} = 601$ grid points}) and then fine-tuned with a quadratic interpolation. \reb{$C\in \{2,3\}$ }candidate TDOA estimates were considered per microphone pair, resulting in \reb{$Q = C^{M-1} \in \{32,243\}$} total combinations, respectively.
 After computing the EDM-based cost functions $J(\alpha,q)$ in \eqref{eq: J(alpha,q)} and determining the optimal distance variable $\hat{\alpha}(q)$ using a one-dimensional grid search for all $Q$ possible combinations of candidate TDOA estimates, the respective cost function minima were sorted.
 The combination $\hat{q}_{1}$ yielding the smallest cost function minimum $J(\hat{\alpha}(\hat{q}_{1}),\hat{q}_{1})$ was used to estimate the source position $\hat{\pbf}_1$.
 To estimate the second source position $\hat{\pbf}_2$, only combinations where at least four candidate TDOA estimates differ were considered, as the likelihood that more than three TDOAs are shared between sources was assumed to be negligible.
+This rule prevents the EDM-based method from detecting sources that are spatially close.

-For EDM-based DOA estimation, only $C=2$ candidate TDOA estimates were considered, resulting in $Q=32$ total combinations.
-Unlike with spatially distributed microphones, preliminary experiments with compact microphone arrays indicated that choosing $C>2$ did not notably improve the accuracy of the localization accuracy, since the number of spurious peaks in the GCC-PHAT function is typically quite low when considering plausible time-lags for compact microphone arrays.
+For EDM-based DOA estimation, \reb{$C\in \{2,3\}$} candidate TDOA estimates were considered per microphone pair, resulting in \reb{$Q\in \{32,243\}$} total combinations, respectively.
 After computing the EDM-based cost function values $I(q)$ in \eqref{eq: DOA Estimation} for all $Q$ possible combinations of candidate TDOA estimates, the respective cost function values were sorted.
 The combination $\hat{q}_{1}$ yielding the smallest value $I(\hat{q}_{1})$ was used to estimate the source DOA $\hat{\vbf}_1$.
 To estimate the second source DOA $\hat{\vbf}_2$, only combinations where at least four candidate TDOA estimates differ were considered.